 - The DHIS 2 development process follows agile development process, with frequent releases, development in close collaboration with end users, early delivery of working software and emphasis on simplicity.

-Has this project taken steps to anticipate, prevent and do no harm?
+Has this project taken steps to anticipate, prevent and do no harm by design?

-On the whole, does this project take steps to ensure that it anticipates, prevents and does no harm?
+On the whole, does this project take steps to ensure that it anticipates, prevents and does no harm by design?

-Is there any additional information you would like to share about the mechanisms, processes or policies that this project uses to avoid doing harm?
+Is there any additional information you would like to share about the mechanisms, processes or policies that this project uses to avoid doing harm by design?

 As previously described in this survey, the DHIS2 software is provided with tools and guidelines to mitigate security and privacy risks.
 Proper adherence to these is the responsibility of each individual organization that implements the DHIS2 software, since each instance of the software is locally owned and maintained, and the DHIS2 core team does not have access to individual country databases.
 To the extent that the University of Oslo is involved in implementation of the software in-country -- either directly or via our HISP network -- we strive to adhere to best practices for data security and privacy, in accordance with local laws.